openspending/community.openspending.org/resources/gift/chapter1-3.md

 * Enter standardisation process, beginning with core taxonomies.
 Additional work on aligning ‘spines’ of data e.g. mapping IATI data onto COFOG compliant budgets.
 * Geocode data using re-usable, openly licensed coding services to avoid inclusion of proprietary IP.
-* Begin using globally unique URIs for companies and other organizations, government bodies, and projects.
+* Begin using globally unique URIs for companies and other organisations, government bodies, and projects.
 * Critically evaluate the options for re-using IATI or XBRL formats rather than creating new standards specifically for transaction level spending data.
 Explore options for format convertibility.

 **Ideal Scenario**